Sales Training Sales Techniques Cold Calling

-Jon Marks, director of sales training for a Fortune 1,000 company, was on the phone (name changed to protect the ignorant).
+Jon Marks, director of sales training for a Fortune 1,000 company, was on the phone (not his real name).

 He said, “I want you to develop a course that will teach our poorest performing salespeople to sell the way our top producers sell.
 We have 120 people who are in that low performing group.
 What will that cost?